When the magi had departed, behold,

 since they were no more.

-Today’s Gospel describes Herod’s massacre of the boys of Bethlehem, his furious reaction to being deceived by the Magi.
-Matthew’s account of the visit of the Magi purposely juxtaposes King Herod and the mysterious magi from the east.
-Herod was the consummate political survivor, a canny realist who had, through threats, murder, and corruption, found his way to the top of the political ladder
+Friends, today’s Gospel describes Herod’s massacre of the boys of Bethlehem, his furious reaction to being deceived by the Magi.
+Matthew’s account of the visit of the Magi purposely juxtaposes King Herod and the mysterious Magi from the east.
+Herod was the consummate political survivor, a canny realist who had, through threats, murder, and corruption, found his way to the top of the political ladder.

 – Bishop Robert Barron